baldurk/renderdoc/docs/window/capture_connection.rst

 .. figure:: ../imgs/Screenshots/OpenCapNewInstance.png

-	New instance: Launch new RenderDoc instance to open this capture.<br />
+	New instance: Launch new RenderDoc instance to open this capture.

 Child Processes
 ---------------